-Pros: Granite Countertops come with its unique aesthetic and its shining expensive look.
+Pros: Granite Countertops come with their unique aesthetic and their shining expensive look.
 Certainly, the granite will appraise the look and worth of your home.
 As it is glamorous, granite is also very durable and susceptible to damages and scratches.
 Granite, unlike engineered materials, is susceptible to heat.

 Cons: Each slab of granite is different.
 What you see in the showroom will very likely not have the same patterns that will be installed in your home.

 Granite also does require regular maintenance.
 Each granite countertop will need to be resealed at least every 1 year; this timeline also depends on the end-user and how much effort the household puts to protect the countertop.

 The laminate was introduced as part of a kitchen design in the late ’50s and ever since it has been one of the widely used countertop materials.